Involving nurses in decisions: Improving both nurse and patient outcomes

 Objective: The objective of this study was to determine the relationship between nurse involvement in decisions and nurse-patient outcomes.
 Background: Evidence demonstrates that nurse involvement is associated with satisfaction, but little evidence exists about patient effects.
 Because of significant resource expenditure, evidence about expected outcomes is needed.
 Methods: Outcomes classified as patient satisfaction, nurse satisfaction, infections, and adverse events were compared between units with high and low levels of involvement from 9 hospitals in Colorado.
 Results: Involving nurses in outcomes evaluation was associated with better patient outcomes.
 High involvement units had fewer infections and pressure ulcers.
 Conclusions: A formal structure was not required to involve nurses in decisions and is related to nurse and patient satisfaction demonstrating a reduction in adverse events. © 2012 Wolters Kluwer Health | Lippincott Williams & Wilkins.

 Houser, Janet; Erkenbrack, Lysa; Handberry, Lydia; Ricker, Fran; and Stroup, Linda, "Involving nurses in decisions: Improving both nurse and patient outcomes" (2012).
-Regis University Faculty Publications.
+Regis University Faculty Publications (comprehensive list).
 763.